Ararat Park Hotel Moscow

 The Ararat Park Hotel Moscow is a five-star hotel in central Moscow, built in 2002 as the Ararat Park Hyatt Moscow by Murad Sargsyan, a Russian-Armenian businessman.
 Today, it belongs to his brother Samvel Sargsyan, who was the governor of Armenia's Vayots Dzor province from 2003 to 2007 and a member of the National Assembly of Armenia from 2007 to 2012 from the Republican Party of Armenia.

+The hotel was constructed on the location of an Armenia Hotel and Armenian restaurant "Ararat", which were located on this site until 1988.

+The modern building encompasses elements of Armenian architecture.

 Hyatt severed their relationship with the hotel on May 12, 2022, as a result of sanctions following the 2022 Russian invasion of Ukraine.

-The hotel was constructed on the location of an Armenian restaurant from the Soviet period.
-The modern building encompasses elements of Armenian architecture.